Moses' Prayer for Healing (Numbers 12:13)

 With the Torah as supreme guide in communal life, the primary end and aim of communal organization had moral and religious purposes.
 This does not mean that the economic and social functions of organized society were ignored.
 But it does mean that all was looked upon as subordinate to the moral functions.
 In other words, morality was made the dominating factor of communal life, and the underlying principle of all legislation regulating social and economic

 relations.
 Rationalizing things for the sake of money is not kosher.
 Furthermore, throwing money at a problem is not always the best solution, contrary to what some people believe.
-Epstein's take on social legislation in the Talmud is consistent with the fact that Judaism is anything but consequentialist in its weltanschauung: the ends do not justify the means, and the process takes precedence over the finished product.
+Epstein's take on social legislation in the Talmud is consistent with the fact that Judaism is anything but consequentialist in its weltanschauung: the end does not justify the means, and the process takes precedence over the finished product.
 Contrast that with the approach of abetting and rewarding unscrupulous real estate and stock investors as a means of facilitating economic recovery from downturns caused by unbridled self-interest and greed.

 Medicine is a vocation imbued with a holiness requiring scrupulous attention to and adherence to the highest ethical standards.
 To a few people who are cognizant of the reality of the current health care environment, the disparity is self-evident: regardless of their religious background or orientation, when they hear the words "Jewish medicine," they nod their heads knowingly.